TuxVinyards/qqX/README.md

 ## Why quickemu?

-[Quickemu](https://github.com/quickemu-project/quickemu) is a _simply built_ front end for Qemu / KVM
+Quickemu is a _simply built_ front end for [Qemu / KVM](https://qemu.readthedocs.io)

 - Has an active community and makes easy work of installing Mac and Windows.

-Developers are now moving to [QEMU](https://qemu.readthedocs.io)

-- Quickemu is easier and simpler than the front-ends based on LibVirt.
+- [Quickemu](<https://github.com/quickemu-project/quickemu>) is easier and simpler than the front-ends based on LibVirt.

+- More up-to-date than Gnome Boxes and easier to mod.

 ## Why qqX?

-qqX goes beyond quickemu

-- A full menu system  offers lots more power and functions,
+- A full menu system with lots more power and functions,

 - Multiple display modes, utilities, optimizers and tools.

-- The easy [installation](#how-to-install) needs no additional software or dependencies.
+- Easy [installation](#how-to-install) needs no additional software or dependencies.

-- Works safely alongside other existing installations and fully compatible with the basic stop/go of [quickgui](https://github.com/quickemu-project/quickgui)

 ### Hybrid interface.
 Part text, part mouse